 Thryallis (Galphimia glauca) is an evergreen shrub of medium size that produces yellow flowers year round.
 It thrives in sub-tropical climates, and in the U.S. is becoming more popular for hedging and ornamental use in South Florida.

-Thryallis grows to about six to nine feet (two to three meters) tall and forms a dense and compact oval shape.
+Thryallis grows to about six to nine feet (two to three m.) tall and forms a dense and compact oval shape.
 It can be used alone or alternated with other shrubs to create a variety of textures, sizes and colors in a hedge.